Sickle Cell Disease Diagnosis

 Blood test and genetic tests

-Genetic testing can help determine which type of sickle cell disease you have or can help confirm a diagnosis if results from blood tests are not clear.
+Genetic testing can help determine which type of sickle cell disease you have or confirm a diagnosis if results from blood tests are not clear.
 Genetic testing can also tell whether you have one or two copies of the sickle hemoglobin gene.

 Testing before birth can be done as early as 8 to 10 weeks into the pregnancy.
 This testing looks for the sickle hemoglobin gene rather than the abnormal hemoglobin itself.
 This testing cannot predict the severity of the disease.